 - Wash laundry thoroughly

 - Know the signs for when medical attention is needed.
-Call ahead to your local doctor, health department or hospital is care is needed.
-If calling 911, let the dispatcher know the patient is positive for COVID-19
+Call ahead to your local doctor, urgent care or hospital if care is needed.
+If calling 911, let the dispatcher know the patient is positive for COVID-19.

 For more information, visit the CDC’s website for staying home when sick